 Love is an action verb.
-I've heard this many times in the past, yesterday I had a chance to see it in action.
+I've heard this many times in the past, yesterday I had a chance to see it live and in person.
 During my break I wandered around the mall, not having a particular destination in mind I decided to see how far I could get before I had to start heading back to the store.
 It was cold in the mall, perhaps that's why I went into a clothing store that featured a down vest in the window.
 The store wasn't that busy, but there were two clerks helping out other customers so I had to wait in line to see if the vest I wanted was available in the size I needed, and the color I preferred.
-I was minding my own business, but couldn't help but overhear and observe the interactions unfolding before me.
+I was minding my own business, but couldn't help overhearing and observing the interactions unfolding before me.
 There was a man and a woman at the far end, in the middle was another woman, and a male customer.
 One of these sales was going well, the male clerk was smiling, the woman he was with was open and warm.
 The other sale did not appear to be going well at all.
 The man at the counter kept sniffling, I saw the female clerk hand him a box of tissues, but he waved them away.
 His body stance indicated that he was not real happy, but I didn't know why.

 The woman waiting on him seemed to be distressed and solicitous, I couldn't hear her exact words, but the tone and her body language was enough.
 Idly I wondered if there was a problem with a return, it seemed to be taking an inordinate amount of time to figure out whatever the problem was.
 All of a sudden the guy who was helping the woman went and stood next to his fellow employee.
 I took a step closer, interested in the drama, and praying for a solution.
 I heard the man behind the counter say that the customer owed $41.67, that kind of surprised me since I had assumed there was a return situation, maybe there was, and that was the difference he owed.
 Clarification is sometimes necessary during the sales process.
 Then I heard the guy say that if the customer wasn't going to pay it, he would.
 The expression on our faces was approximately the same, some combination of - did I just hear what I think I heard - along with the kind of respect and admiration you have for a person who is brave and bold enough to step up for another.
 Leadership from an unexpected source that made me so happy I wanted to pull them together in a big group hug.